FORWRDFORWRDHQ

 Most facilities think their courts are only valuable during pickleball play.
 The profitable ones recognize they own versatile event spaces in high-demand locations.

-Pickleball courts convert beautifully for corporate events, birthday parties, wedding receptions, and community gatherings.
+pickleball courts convert beautifully for corporate events, birthday parties, wedding receptions, and community gatherings.
 The infrastructure — parking, restrooms, kitchen facilities, sound systems — already exists.

 Some facilities are generating substantial revenue by hosting everything from charity fundraisers to corporate retreats.
 The courts provide a unique backdrop that event planners can't find elsewhere.